 1/12/19: food, performances and climate solutions! join us for Drawdown Dinner, a Potluck Musical Cabaret on February 9

-On Saturday February 9, at Create Community (11 Peekskill Rd in Cold Spring), our friend Tara Vamos invites you to the first-ever Drawdown Dinner, a Potluck Musical Cabaret (a Low-On-Plot Production).
+On Saturday February 9, at Create Community (11 Peekskill Rd in Cold Spring) at 7pm, our friend Tara Vamos invites you to the first-ever Drawdown Dinner, a Potluck Musical Cabaret (a Low-On-Plot Production).
 A lively mishmash of homecooked food, artistic expression and solutions-oriented discussions of climate change, this event takes a fun and inspirational approach to tackling climate challenges.
 The evening will include:

 8 performances based on solutions to climate change proposed by the book Drawdown